Archive for the ‘sustainability’ category

 Researchers from the RIKEN Center for Emergent Matter Science and collaborators have succeeded in creating a “superlattice” of semiconductor quantum dots that can behave like a metal, potentially imparting exciting new properties to this popular class of materials.

-However, getting to efficiently conduct electricity has been a major challenge, impeding their full use.
+However, getting semiconductor quantum dots to efficiently conduct electricity has been a major challenge, impeding their full use.
 This is primarily due to their lack of orientational order in assemblies.
 According to Satria Zulkarnaen Bisri, lead researcher on the project, “making them metallic would enable, for example, quantum dot displays that are brighter yet use less energy than current devices.”

 May 27, 2023